 While the Smart DNS providers ensure that your speeds are not affected.
-SmartDNS takes the lead when it comes to speeds, but when it comes to safety and security, a VPN sits way above than the SmartDNS services.
+SmartDNS takes the lead when it comes to speeds, but when it comes to safety and security, a VPN sits way above the SmartDNS services.
 Each and everything you do while connected with a VPN is encrypted while the basic purpose of SmartDNS is to access the blocked websites, and therefore no encryption.

-How does Smart DNS layer work?
+How does the Smart DNS layer work?